Heather Corinna

 Heather Corinna (born April 18, 1970) is an author, activist, and Internet publisher with a focus on progressive, affirming sexuality.
-Corinna is a self-described "queer, rabblerousing, polymath."
-Corinna is non-binary and has advocated for accepting the diverse forms of a sexual experience and avoiding "expertitis".
+Corinna is a self-described "queer, rabblerousing, polymath".
+Corinna is non-binary, uses they/them pronouns, and has advocated for accepting the diverse forms of a sexual experience and avoiding "expertitis".

 Biography

-Heather Corinna was born in Chicago, Illinois, and grew up in Chicago and Lancaster County, Pennsylvania.
+Corinna was born in Chicago, Illinois, and grew up in Chicago and Lancaster County, Pennsylvania.
 Corinna suffered sexual assault at age 12, and was homeless by age 16.
 Corinna has written about the role that sexual assault and other violence experienced as a youth have played in motivating their later art and activism.

-Corinna is a 1986 graduate of the Chicago Academy of the Arts, studying music, creative writing, and art.
-Corinna also attended Shimer College, then located in Waukegan, majoring in Humanities.
+Corinna is a 1986 graduate of the Chicago Academy for the Arts, studying music, creative writing, and art.
+They also attended Shimer College, then located in Waukegan, majoring in Humanities.

 Later, Corinna worked for several years as an early childhood educator.
-After working in education with developmentally disabled adults and in a Montessori elementary classroom, Corinna founded an alternative kindergarten/pre-kindergarten in Chicago,running it from 1992 to 1996. and continuing to work as a kindergarten teacher until quitting to work on Scarleteen (see below) full-time.
+After working in education with developmentally disabled adults and in a Montessori elementary classroom, they founded an alternative kindergarten/pre-kindergarten in Chicago, running it from 1992 to 1996. and continuing to work as a kindergarten teacher until quitting to work on Scarleteen full-time.